Aramco share sale curb rules out overseas listing for at least a year

 A deal over $25 billion would top the record-breaking one of Chinese e-commerce giant Alibaba (BABA.N) in 2014.

+Normally public companies list the entire share capital on the exchange and have a portion of that as free float.

+“Aramco would become the largest company by market cap in the MSCI EM index following listing but would account for only 0.5-0.6% of the index given an expected low index weighting,” Bernstein analysts said in a note on Tuesday.

-Reporting by Hadeel Al Sayegh and Marwa Rashad; Writing by Saeed Azhar; Editing by David Evans and Pravin Char
+Reporting by Hadeel Al Sayegh and Marwa Rashad; Additional reporting by Ron Bousso; Writing by Saeed Azhar; Editing by David Evans and Pravin Char